watmin/Ruby-decorations/README.md

 ## Usage

+**Note:** You can only decorate instance methods.
+The Ruby callback hook is only executed on instance method definions, not class methods.

 Create a class that will have decorated methods and create decator classes to be executed around the decorated method.

 ```ruby